 Some institutions will classify a loan Doubtful when they determine that a Substandard classification and the allowance amount do not adequately reflect the severity or uncertainty of the situation.
 In such cases, an institution may classify the under-secured portion of the loan (i.e., the amount covered by an individual allowance on a collateral-dependent asset) Doubtful.

 FCA has not prohibited institutions from using Doubtful in this manner, but we emphasize the need to be judicious.
 As previously noted, we do not advocate an approach where all individual allowance amounts are classified Doubtful.
 Consistent with the UCS definition, we expect the amount classified Doubtful either to be upgraded to Substandard or downgraded to Loss in a relatively short time.

 14. When should an institution use the Loss classification?

 The Loss classification should be used to reflect the amount of a loan that is considered uncollectible and should directly reflect the amount of any necessary chargeoff to be recognized on an asset for loan loss accounting purposes.
 The chargeoff should be recorded in the period in which the asset is determined uncollectible.
 As such, the institution should not have any amount classified as Loss at quarter-end.
 The chargeoff eliminates any loan amount in the Loss category.
 See FCA’s Classifying Assets Using the UCS and High-Risk Asset Accounting and Reporting guidance for further discussion of the Loss classification and chargeoffs.

-15. Can an institution use a specific allowance to recognize a known loss in lieu of recording a chargeoff?
+15. Can an institution use an individual allowance to recognize a known loss in lieu of recording a charge-off?